 There are no variants of the SteelSeries Rival 3 Wireless and it's only available in black.
 You can see our unit's label here.

 The SteelSeries Rival 3 Wireless is a great wireless gaming mouse, and its style and performance are very similar to the SteelSeries Rival 3, except the Wireless is wireless-only.
 While its click latency over USB receiver and Bluetooth isn't as low as other gaming mice, it should be low enough to please most casual gamers.
 Unlike many gaming mice that only have companion software for Windows, the SteelSeries Engine 3 software is fully compatible with both Windows as well as macOS.
 See our recommendations for the best mouse, the best FPS mouse, and the best wireless gaming mouse.

 The SteelSeries Rival 3 Wireless is a better gaming mouse than the Logitech G305 LIGHTSPEED.
-The SteelSeries feels better built, it has Bluetooth support, and it has an RGB zone in its scroll wheel while the Logitech doesn't.
-However, the Logitech's sensor is slightly more accurate and its CPI steps can be adjusted more precisely.
+The SteelSeries feels better built, has Bluetooth support, and has an RGB zone in its scroll wheel.
+However, the Logitech's set CPI is slightly more consistent and can be adjusted more precisely.